xaur/proposal/propsals/proposal-phase-2.md

 We propose a budget limit of **USD 10,600** for 12 months, with the average of $880/month.
 For comparison, the previous [proposal](https://proposals.decred.org/proposals/d0c32d5) had 6+ months with an average $1,030/month.
 All funds not spent by the proposal will remain in the treasury.

+Billable work will be done between December 1, 2021 and November 30, 2022.

 | Category | Details                                    | Price  | Units | Total Price |
 |----------|--------------------------------------------|-------:|------:|------------:|
 | Events   | Room renting                               |  $300  |   10  |     $3,000  |